 At the start of June, I started getting pretty bad cramps in my pelvic area.
 As someone who has always suffered with ovulation pain, I assumed it was something like that to begin with.
 My cycle is really irregular so there was no way of knowing for sure.

-After spending the day in hospital, they decided that while the Arachnoid Cyst I’ve always had in my brain is still there, it’s not causing any of my current issues.
+After spending the day in hospital, the specialists decided that while the Arachnoid Cyst I’ve always had in my brain is still there, it’s not causing any of my current issues.

 I have an early smear test later this week to check my cervix.
 I’m now waiting for an adrenal ultrasound and a gynaecologist appointment to check my pelvic area.

-So while I’m no closer to a diagnosis, at least we’ve crossed plenty of things off the list.
-You can read more of my health updates here.
+So while I’m no closer to a diagnosis, and still feel under the weather, at least we’ve crossed plenty of things off the list.
+Finally, you can read more of my health updates here.